Gdoc/Admin

 Is there empirical support for comparative-advantage theories of trade?

 The empirical evidence suggests that the principle of comparative advantage does help explain trade patterns.
-Bernhofen and Brown (2004)31, for instance, provide evidence using the experience of Japan.
-Specifically, they exploit Japan’s dramatic nineteenth-century move from a state of near complete isolation to wide trade openness.
+Bernhofen and Brown (2004), for instance, provide evidence using the experience of Japan.32 Specifically, they exploit Japan’s dramatic nineteenth-century move from a state of near complete isolation to wide trade openness.

 The graph here shows the price changes of the key tradable goods after the opening up to trade.
 It presents a scatter diagram of the net exports in 1869 graphed in relation to the change in prices from 1851–53 to 1869.
 As we can see, this is consistent with the theory: after opening to trade, the relative prices of major exports such as silk increased (Japan exported what was cheap for them to produce and which was valuable abroad), while the relative price of imports such as sugar declined (they imported what was relatively more difficult for them to produce, but was cheap abroad).

-The resistance that geography imposes on trade has long been studied in the empirical economics literature – and the main conclusion is that trade intensity is strongly linked to geographic distance.
+The resistance that geography imposes on trade has long been studied in the empirical economics literature.
+The main conclusion is that trade intensity is strongly linked to geographic distance.

-The visualization, from Eaton and Kortum (2002), graphs 'normalized import shares' against distance.32 Each dot represents a country pair from a set of 19 OECD countries, and both the vertical and horizontal axes are expressed on logarithmic scales.
+The visualization, from Eaton and Kortum (2002), graphs “normalized import shares” against distance.33 Each dot represents a country pair from a set of 19 OECD countries, and both the vertical and horizontal axes are expressed on logarithmic scales.

 The fact that trade diminishes with distance is also corroborated by data on trade intensity within countries.
 The visualization here shows, through a series of maps, the geographic distribution of French firms that export to France's neighboring countries.
 The colors reflect the percentage of firms that export to each specific country.